Non-Newtonian fluid: Plant resin

 Plant resin is a viscoelastic solid polymer.
 When left in a container, it will flow slowly as a liquid to conform to the contours of its container.
 If struck with greater force, however, it will shatter as a solid.

 Quicksand

 Quicksand is a shear thinning non-Newtonian colloid that gains viscosity at rest.
-Quicksand's non-Newtonian properties can be observed when it experiences a slight shock (for example, when someone walks on it or agitates it with a stick), shifting between its Gel and Sol phase and seemingly liquefying, causing objects on the surface of the quicksand to sink.
+Quicksand's non-Newtonian properties can be observed when it experiences a slight shock (for example, when someone walks on it or agitates it with a stick), shifting between its gel and sol phase and seemingly liquefying, causing objects on the surface of the quicksand to sink.

 Ketchup

 Ketchup is a shear thinning fluid.
 Shear thinning means that the fluid viscosity decreases with increasing shear stress.
 In other words, fluid motion is initially difficult at slow rates of deformation, but will flow more freely at high rates.
-Shaking an inverted bottle of ketchup can cause it to transition to a lower viscosity, resulting in a sudden gush of the shear-thinned condiment.
+Shaking an inverted bottle of ketchup can cause it to transition to a lower viscosity through shear thinning, making it easier to pour from the bottle.